Elegance: In chemistry

 In chemistry, chemists might look for elegance in theory, method, technique and procedure.
 For example, elegance might comprise creative parsimony and versatility in the utilization of resources, in the manipulation of materials, and in the effectiveness in syntheses and analysis.

 In pharmacy

 In pharmacy, elegance in formulation is important for quality as well as for effectiveness in dosage form design, a major component of pharmaceuticals.

 In fashion

 The concept of elegance in fashion is often associated with the modern taste for subtraction and understatement that capitalistic societies have developed to convey a sense of status.
 Unlike similar concepts such as glamour, elegance is a unisex practice, and it was initially developed amongst the male ruling classes after the French Revolution.
 Elegance was later adopted by ladieswear, from the 20th century onwards.
 This approach to clothes based on subtraction and understatement is pursued by the upper classes to avoid vulgarity, hence belonging to a lower social status.
-Several elements that determine the adoption of elegance and its rule have been recognised: a key role is played by class, gender, morality and taste.
+Several elements that determine the adoption of elegance and its rule have been recognized: a key role is played by class, gender, morality and taste.